evillatoro/SnapFix/README.md

 ### Known Bugs:
 - Sometimes the application crashes when re-building onto a device that already has the application on it.

+### Missing Functionality:
+- Chat feature between worker and user who submitted the maintenance request
+- Ability to filter maintenance request
+- Ability to change the priority of maintenance request

 ## Getting Started - Install Guide